Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 Avoid any message that sounds like predatory credit repair or a guaranteed approval path.
 Do not promise fast fixes, and do not position yourself as a lender.
 Keep your language clean: education, planning, and introductions to qualified partners.
 If a renter feels shame while reading your copy, you already lost the relationship.

-Conclusion & Next Move
+Conclusion and Next Move

 Patience pays when you run it like a system.
 Start with two actions: pick one apartment complex or one zip code to target, then create one rent vs buy comparison sheet that you can send in under a minute.